pivotal-cf/docs-dynatrace-fullstack-addon/README.md

-## Pivotal Cloud Foundry Partners Template
+## Dynatrace Full-Stack Add-on for PCF

+Make sure to use the above product name consistently.
+(Notice the capitalization and the hyphenation.)

+On the first use in body text in a page, spell out Pivotal Cloud Foundry (PCF).

+### About the Partner Template for Tile Documentation

 This template helps partners prepare documentation for Pivotal Cloud Foundry (PCF) partner services that appear on [Pivotal Network](https://network.pivotal.io/).